HsienChing/HsienChing.github.io/_posts/2024-03-31-GitHub-pages-post-template-01.md

 About this template file:

-This is a markdown template file for GitHub pages.
+This is a Markdown template file for GitHub pages.

 A suggested way to use this file is to see the source file, and then copy-paste the function you need.
 Try the code and modify the code in your style.